cgpeltier/ggtimeline/README.md

 # ggtimeline

 ggtimeline allows you to create static timeline charts from time series data based on ggplot2 syntax.
+It is based off of [Ben Alex Keen's work](https://benalexkeen.com/creating-a-timeline-graphic-using-r-and-ggplot2/).

 ## Getting Started